How to Write a Corrective Action Plan

 - Interviewing employees to see what they think went wrong.

-- Reviewing internal policies and procedures.
+- Reviewing internal policies and also procedures.

-- Looking at previous incidents to see what lessons were learned.
+- Looking at previous incidents and learn.

 - Examining the design of the system.